Braid River

-The Braid River is a river in the borough of Mid and East Antrim, County Antrim, Northern Ireland.
+The Braid River (Irish: Abhainn na Brád) is a river in the borough of Mid and East Antrim, County Antrim, Northern Ireland.
 It is a tributary to the River Main.
 Historically, the valley in which the river flows divided the boundaries between the parishes of Skerry and Rathcavan in the 19th century.

-Flowing in a south-easterly direction for the entirety of its course, the river rises in the Antrim Hills and follows the A42 road through Broughshane to Ballygarvey; it then flows through Ballymena before flowing into the River Main near the Tullaghgarley townland.
+Flowing in a south-westerly direction for the entirety of its course, the river rises in the Antrim Hills and follows the A42 road through Broughshane to Ballygarvey; it then flows through Ballymena before flowing into the River Main near the Tullaghgarley townland.

 On 10 February 2018, a five-year-old boy died after falling into the river and being swept four miles downstream.
 He died in hospital.